 - Buy adequate travel insurance.
 Make sure it covers the needs of every family member.

-- Be sun-smart and avoid sunburn by covering up and wearing sunscreen.
+- Be sun-smart and avoid by covering up and wearing sunscreen.

 - Don't undertake risky adventure sports (such as parachuting) unless you are experienced.

 - If you're keen on adventure sports, use the correct equipment and go with a trained professional.

 - If travelling overseas, carry copies of important documents and items (such as passports, travellers’ cheques and credit cards) as well as the original, in case of theft.

-- Take measures to avoid food poisoning – for example, don't eat at buffet restaurants.
+- Take measures to avoid – for example, don't eat at buffet restaurants.